AlonEirew/CoreSearch/README.md

 The instructions below explain how to train the retriever and reader models

 ### Project Installation
 Installation from the source.
-Python's virtual or Conda environments are recommended.
+Python's virtual or Conda environments are recommended.</br>
+Project was tested with `Python 3.9`

 ```bash
 git clone https://github.com/AlonEirew/CoreSearch.git
 cd CoreSearch